warren-bank/mirror-XMail-mail-server/docs/Readme.txt

         Specify the rejection code for the record.
 If the value is greater than zero, the connection is rejected soon, and the remote SMTP client is disconnected.
-If the value is zero, the connection is flagged as spammer but wait later stages for rejection, by allowing authenticated SMTP connections to bypass the SPAMMERS.TAB match.
+If the value is zero, the connection is flagged as spammer but awaits later stages for rejection, by allowing authenticated SMTP connections to bypass the SPAMMERS.TAB match.
 If the value is less than zero, XMail will insert an "absolute value" seconds delay between SMTP commands.
+Default value for code is greater than zero (immediate rejection).

     [table index] [configuration] [top]